Pages

 I've read a lot of reviews of this book where the reviewers have complained about various aspects of it.
 One of the chief complaints was that the story takes too long to get going - we're about 200 pages in before Katy has her accident.
 Personally, I don't find this a problem.
 I think we need this much of an introduction to be able to properly get to grips with Katy and her family.
 If we don't fully see what Katy is like before her accident, the effects it has on her not only physically, but mentally and emotionally as well, aren't fully appreciated later on in the book.

 After all, the way that the accident affects Katy is the real meat of this story, much more so than the actual accident itself.
 Katy's life changes overnight, and the way that she has to come to terms with this is what is most interesting to read about.
 Of course, disability is a big issue for Katy to tackle, and I think Wilson deals with it very well.
 I've seen some people questioning the use of certain derogatory terms and disability slurs that various characters use in the book, but I don't see it as a problem here because they are only mentioned in context, and in a real-life situation, sadly, it's likely that these terms would be used.
-If anything, I think the way that the majority of Katy's family and friends deal with her disability is spot on, because it's reinforcing the point that Katy, as a person, hasn't changed - she's still the same as she was before the accident.
+If anything, I think the way that the majority of Katy's family and friends deal with her disability is spot on because it reinforces the point that Katy, as a person, hasn't changed - she's still the same as she was before the accident.

 Realism